Mesothelioma Symptoms

 • Pleurectomy with decortication: This surgery can help manage pleural effusions by removing part of the lung lining.

-• Pleurodesis: This treatment seals the two layers of your lung lining to prevent pleural effusions.
+• Pleurodesis: This treatment seals the two layers of the lung lining to prevent pleural effusions.

 • Thoracentesis: Doctors use a small needle to remove excess fluid from the thoracic (chest) cavity to help you breathe better.

-Contact our nurses to learn more about mesothelioma treatment and palliative care that can improve your quality of life.
+Contact our nurses to learn more about palliative care and other treatments that can help with your mesothelioma symptoms.

 • Fatigue